X-Immersion/Ariel_Unreal_documentation/doc/API.md

 | Audio Effects     | const TArray\<[EArielAudioEffect](#ariel-audio-effect-earielaudioeffect)\>& | *empty array* (no effects) | List of all audio effects who will be applied to the audio.<br/> See [🎚️ Audio effects](/doc/Features.md#-audio-effects). |
 | Logs              | const bool     | `false`           | Indicate if logs should be printed to the console. |
 | On Response       | [FOnArielResponse](#on-ariel-response) | -               | The event called when a response was received. |

+> The local TTS version currently does not support the use of Audio Effects.
+Those will not have any effect on the generated audio.
+They will be added in a future release.

 <!------------------------------------------------------------------------------------------------------------------------------->
 <br/>